Two new results about quantum exact learning: Abstract

 \section{Abstract}

 We present two new results about exact learning by quantum computers.
 First, we show how to exactly learn a $k$-Fourier-sparse $n$-bit Boolean function from $O(k^{1.5}(\log k)^2)$ uniform quantum examples for that function.
 This improves over the bound of $\widetilde{\Theta}(kn)$ uniformly random \emph{classical} examples (Haviv and Regev, CCC'15).
-Our main tool is an improvement of Chang's lemma for the special case of sparse functions.
+Additionally, we provide a possible direction to improve our $\widetilde{O}(k^{1.5})$ upper bound by proving an improvement of Chang's lemma for $k$-Fourier-sparse Boolean functions.
 Second, we show that if a concept class $\Cc$ can be exactly learned using $Q$ quantum membership queries, then it can also be learned using $O\left(\frac{Q^2}{\log Q}\log|\Cc|\right)$ \emph{classical} membership queries.
 This improves the previous-best simulation result (Servedio and Gortler, SICOMP'04) by a $\log Q$-factor.